opentripplanner/OpenTripPlanner/docs/BuildConfiguration-poc.md

 default to simple stop-to-stop geometry instead.

+<h3 id="multiThreadElevationCalculations">multiThreadElevationCalculations</h3>

+*Since version: `na` ∙ Type: `boolean` ∙ `Optional` ∙ Default value: `false` ∙ Path: `Root`*

+Whether or not to multi-thread the elevation calculations in the elevation module.

+For unknown reasons that seem to depend on data and machine settings, it might be faster to use a single processor.
+If multi-threading is activated, parallel streams will be used to calculate the elevations.

 <h3 id="osmCacheDataInMem">osmCacheDataInMem</h3>

 *Since version: `na` ∙ Type: `boolean` ∙ `Optional` ∙ Default value: `false` ∙ Path: `Root`*